Toilers of the Sea: Influence

 The novel is credited with introducing the Guernésiais word for octopus (pieuvre) into the French language (standard French for octopus is poulpe).

 Inspiration

-In the 2010s, locals conducted research on the circumstances under which the novel originated, using Hugo’s unpublished notes as well.
+In the 2010s, locals conducted research on the circumstances under which the novel originated, using Hugo's unpublished notes as well.
 They found that the Douvre double rock did not exist, but its model image did: it was modeled by Hugo on the so-called Les Autelets on the island of Sark (and the coast).
-And the fight with the octopus was inspired by a real polyp attack that took place here.
+He witnessed his son Charles being chased by an octopus whilst swimming in a cave, an event which is thought to have served as inspiration for the octopus fight in the novel.

 Dedication

 The following dedication appears at the front of the book: